 When buying avocados, it’s important to keep the ripening process in mind.
 The fruits fall or are picked from the tree still hard and unripe.
 The ripening process only begins once the fruits are stored at room temperature.
 Any colder and the ripening process may be interrupted.

-- This considered, avocados for sale at the supermarket usually make their way directly from refrigerated storage to store shelves.
+- As such, avocados for sale at the supermarket usually make their way directly from refrigerated storage to store shelves.
 Some retailers let them ripen before putting them out and only sell fully ripe fruits.

 - For green Fuerte avocados, a simple feel for toughness should do the trick in testing whether the fruit is ripe or not.
 If the avocado still feels hard, it’s not yet ripe.
 A softer, almost elastic feel is your indicator that it’s ripe.
 If even softer or mushy, don’t bother buying it.